F-I-D-O/Manuals/manuals/Programming/Common.md

 # Tests

+Common terms in testing:

+- **Test case**: a single test that checks a single aspect of the code.
+- **Test suite**: a collection of test cases.
+- **Test runner**: a tool that runs the test suite and reports the results.
+- **Test fixture**: a set of initial conditions for a test case.
+Typically, it is a function that is run before *each* test case and that sets up the environment for the test case.

 ## Testing private methods
 An urgent need to test privete method accompanied with a lack of knowledge of how to do it is a common problem.
 In almost all programming languages, the testing of private methods is obsturcted by the language itself, i.e., the test frameworks does not have a special access to private methods.
 In this section we disscuss the usuall solutions to this problem.
 These implementation is specific  to a particular language, but the general ideas are the same.